 Fold in any raisins or maraschino cherries, if you desire them.

 Use two spoons to drop batter into hot oil.
 Scoop up some batter with one spoon and use the other to sort of shape the batter before dropping it into the oil.
-Fry until dark brown, but not burnt, drain on paper towel.
+Fry until dark golden brown, drain on paper towel.

 Mom's Gulgula (Banana Fritters)